mnhrk15/hairstyle_analyzer_choose/README.md

    source venv/bin/activate
    ```

-### Configuration
+### API Key Setup

+This application requires a Google Gemini API key to run.

+1. Obtain an API key from [Google AI Studio](https://aistudio.google.com/).
-1. Create a `.env` file in the project root directory with your Gemini API key:
+2. Create a `.env` file in the project root directory with your Gemini API key:
    ```
    GEMINI_API_KEY=your_api_key_here
    ```
+   You can also copy and edit the provided `.env.example` file.

+### Configuration

+1. Configure the application settings in `config/config.yaml` (sample configuration file provided).
 2. Prepare the template CSV file in `assets/templates/` directory (sample template file provided).

 ### Running the Application